aurora-multiphysics/platypus/doc/content/source/utils/PropertyManager.md

 of the mesh.

-End users should not usually need to interact with the `PropertyManager` directly, instead definining `Materials` for all subdomains of their mesh which will add properties using the `PropertyManager` internally.
+End users should not usually need to interact with the `PropertyManager` directly, instead defining `Materials` for all subdomains of their mesh which will add properties using the `PropertyManager` internally.
 Developers wanting to add new coefficients to the MFEMProblem should do so using the `PropertyManager::declareXXX` methods, and use `getScalarProperty`, `getVectorProperty`, and/or `getMatrixProperty` to fetch global coefficients for properties in the